4-L3X/racfhound/README.md

 ```

 ## Intro
 In a journey to learn more about the world, I decided to build a Bloodhound ingestor for the RACF database in z/OS.
 RacfHound, therefore, is a simple RACF to Bloodhound collector and ingestor, written in Python.
 Enumeration and collection works by running TSO commands from the USS space via SSH.
+As Bloodhound OpenGraph is yet to support pathfinding etc. querying the data is done through cypher queries, of which I have included several.

 Current supported classes are GROUP, USER, FACILITY, SURROGAT, UNIXPRIV, DATASET, GCICSTRN and TCICSTRN.